Feel the Fear and Do It Anyway.

-You’ll become more comfortable, more rationally capable, and become familiar with waves of more consequence.
+You’ll become more comfortable, more rationally capable, and become familiar with big waves of more consequence.
 You need this exposure to expand your comfort zones and to help dampen the fearful self-talk.

 When I talk with big wave surfers, I always ask about what I term as Graded Exposure.
 Familiarity.
 Stepping stones.
 How’d they arrive at the point of surfing 20ft. death-bombs at The Right?
 What was in between?
-Which waves used to scare them?
-What waves scare them now?
+Which big waves used to scare them?
+What big waves scare them now?

 If you’ve only surfed 3-4 foot beachies, you’re not suddenly going to be successful at an 8foot reef break.
 You need some Exposure and experience along the way.
-Gain more familiarity and comfort with the ocean.
+Gain more familiarity and comfort with big waves.
 The stepping stones of skill to build awareness, preparation, confidence, and skill.